cAttte/ruxp/readme.md

 -   **id** `string`: The unique panel identifier, as specified in the manifest file.
 -   **children?** `ReactNode`: The contents of this panel, plus any menu items.
--   **render?** `FunctionComponent`: A function that renders the contents of this panel.
+-   **render?** `ComponentType`: A component to render inside of this panel.
 Generally, you should pass children directly; this prop is only useful if you want to separate your DOM rendering logic from your menu rendering logic.
 -   **gripper?** `boolean`: Displays a [resize gripper](https://developer.adobe.com/photoshop/uxp/2022/ps_reference/media/photoshopcore/#suppressresizegripper) in the bottom-right corner of the panel.
 Available from Photoshop 23.1.

 ```jsx